 In our Adult Program, students advance in rank one solid color at a time, testing approximately every 3 to 4 months.

 In our Junior Program, students must earn a striped belt before testing for the next solid color.
 The striped belt is the current belt color with the addition of a stripe of the next belt color—this is called the “High Belt” of the current color.

-In both our Junior Program and our KneeHigh Ninja Program, students earn a number of achievement tapes before advancing in belt rank.
-This achievement system was developed to help make sure that each child succeeds not just in Tae Kwon Do, but outside as well.
-The system’s goal is to help develop positive life skills that are “transferable” from the Tae Kwon Do class to home and school.
-Achievement tapes are a great way to build children’s self-esteem, as well as help them build a positive attitude.
+All programs incorporate the earning of “stripes” (colored tapes) on the belt.
+This system was developed to help make sure students succeed not just in Tae Kwon Do.
+The goal is to help develop positive life skills that are “transferable” from the Tae Kwon Do class to home and school.
+Achievement stripes are a great way to build a student’s self-esteem and a positive attitude.

 For children, these include a “Red Stripe” for good effort in Tae Kwon Do class, a “White Stripe” for doing their best at school, as well as a “Blue Stripe” for doing their best at home (I.e., being respectful, helping around the house, etc.) They are awarded at the end of class in front of their peers.
 This is one way Jhoon Rhee Tae Kwon Do uses positive reinforcement in your child’s development.

 Kamsah: The First Form

 One of the most important aspects of Tae Kwon Do training is learning “Forms” (“Hyungs” in Korean), a series of movements performed in a set pattern.
 By practicing forms, students develop coordination, balance, timing, breath control, and rhythm.
 There are many different forms you must master on your way to becoming a Black Belt; here you can click through the first you’ll learn: Kamsah.

 KneeHigh Ninja Program